Providers

 Judson Hayes, LMHC

-Therapist, (he/him)
+Therapist, (he/him/his)

 Jud is currently completing a doctorate in clinical psychology and has been a Licensed Mental Health Counselor (LMHC) and Substance Use Disorder Professional (SUDP) for over ten years.
 He has experience working with adult and adolescent clients from diverse backgrounds who experience various mental health and substance use-related challenges.
 Jud specializes in a trauma-informed, integrative, and evidence-based approach incorporating existential psychotherapy, mindfulness-based cognitive therapy, acceptance and commitment therapy, and motivational interviewing.